mtwasetku-ui/physioto/src/content/blog/knee-osteoarthritis-home-physiotherapy.md

 ### Weight Management Advice

 Every kilogram of body weight generates approximately three to five kilograms of compressive force on the knee joint during walking.
 For people who are overweight, even modest weight reduction produces disproportionate reductions in knee load and pain.
-While weight management is not primarily a physiotherapy intervention, Michael provides practical advice and can refer to a dietitian where appropriate.
+While weight management is not primarily a physiotherapy intervention, Micheal provides practical advice and can refer to a dietitian where appropriate.

 ---